 Let’s take a look at a poorly-maintained rental property to show where the Maintenance and Sanitation of Premises list of potential violations may apply.
 Take 126 North Almont: it is case study in apartment house decline.
 This once-proud Spanish Revival was built in 1930 by local builder John Naylor.
 But it has been allowed to deteriorate by the landlord, Parivash Laaly, the owner since 1981, as these images show.

 Renters Alliance has highlighted the kind of violations that appear most frequently across poorly-maintained rental properties.
 (Not all will show the breadth of violations that 126 North Almont does.)
 To report a problem property call the city’s rent stabilization program at (310) 285–1031.
 Be sure to ask for a complaint number because the key to effective code enforcement is follow-up.
-Better yet, report violations online.
+Better yet, report violations online!
+We have posted a handy guide to using the city’s Ask Bev system.

 Report Problem Rental Properties Online